valencik/mastersAPSC/documents/thesis/thesis.md

 There are some additional, more straightforward operations such as `sort`, `limit`, `skip`, and `redact`.
 The final results form an aggregation query can be saved to a collection using the `out` operation, or can be returned to the calling application through the many MongoDB APIs.

+%- Documentation links
 Thankfully, MongoDB is currently a popular database and there exists lots of tutorials and example applications.
 The MongoDB documentation is available at [docs.mongodb.org/manual](http://docs.mongodb.org/manual/) All MongoDB interactions in this work use the python driver, `pymongo`.
 You can find the `pymongo` documentation at [api.mongodb.org/python/current](http://api.mongodb.org/python/current/)

+### Future Work
+The most ideal extension to this work in regards to databases is to extend it to support additional database systems.
+The prevalence of MySQL alone is motivation to support it.
+However, in continuing with the desire to use a NoSQL database system, the work could be extended to support CouchDB with relative ease.

 Data Summarization
 ==================